Asturias: Languages

 The only official language in Asturias is Spanish.
 The Asturian language, also known as Bable, is also spoken, and is protected by law (Ley 1/1998, de 23 de marzo, de uso y promoción del bable/asturiano — "Law 1/1998, of 23 March, of Use and Promotion of Bable/Asturian").
 It is sometimes used by the Asturian civil service.
 In the western part of Asturias, Eonavian is also spoken, and its promotion also falls under the responsibility of Law 1/1998.
-Whether Eonavian is a dialect continuum or a variety of Galician language, however, is a subject of debate, and its use in the Asturian Administration is minor compared to the use of the Asturian language.
+Eonavian is intermediate between Asturian and Galician, though it is often regarded as just a variety of Galician; its use in the Asturian Administration is minor compared to the use of the Asturian language.
 Within Asturias, there is an ongoing process to establish place names in Asturian and Eonavian dialects.

 Religion

 In 2019, the Centre for Sociological Research carried a study showing the population of Asturias was 65.2% Catholic (25.1% practicing), 13.5% agnostic, and 12.8% atheist.